Case Management Certification and Fellowship

 Achieve your Case Management Certification.
-The American Academy of Case Management offers a Fellowship program for qualified professional nurses and other professional health care providers practicing the specialty of Case Management.
-The Fellowship Process is a two-tier program including a Fellowship Credentialing Examination and completion of a comprehensive course in Managed Care, which is provided to applicants upon successful completion of the examination.
+The American Academy of Case Management offers a Fellowship and Case Management Certification program for qualified professional nurses and other professional health care providers practicing the specialty of Case Management.

-The American Academy of Case Management offers a full continuing education program of courses for 150 hours of continuing education.
-Successful completion of this 150 hour program qualifies one for Fellowship in the Academy.
+The American Academy of Case Management offers a full continuing education program of courses for 170 hours of continuing education.
+Successful completion of this 170 hour program qualifies one for Case Management Certification and Fellowship in the Academy.
 Access Program Information.

-- Provide a high quality program of Fellowship in the American Academy of Case Management for professional nurses and professional health care providers practicing case management and meeting all requirements for Fellowship status in the Academy.
+- Provide a high quality program of Case Management Certification and Fellowship in the American Academy of Case Management for professional nurses and professional health care providers practicing case management and meeting all requirements for Fellowship status in the Academy.

-- Develop and support high standards of education and practice requirements for the attainment of fellowship status.
+- Develop and support high standards of education and practice requirements for the attainment of case management certification and fellowship status.

-- Provide society with a mechanism to ascertain the appropriate education, skills, knowledge and experience required by case managers who have achieved Fellow status in the Academy.
+- Provide society with a mechanism to ascertain the appropriate education, skills, knowledge and experience required by case managers who have achieved case management certification and Fellow status in the Academy.

 - Establish quality standards and requirements for re-fellowship of its credentialed members, attesting to ongoing education and skill attainment in the practice specialty of health care case management and disease management for case management certification and fellowship practice.

 - Provide a comprehensive program of approvals for continuing education, seminars, offerings, independent study, and other related educational activities, to ensure high quality standards are met and that such programs are of value to professional case managers in a health care practice for certified case managers including nurse case managers, social work case managers, and other professional health care case managers who have achieved case management certification.

 Prerequisite to enrolling in the continuing education program and qualifying for Case Management Certification and Fellowship Status in the American Academy of Case Management:

 Registrants must meet at least one of the following: